 As Dr. Rosemary Ku, physician with dual board certifications in Internal Medicine and Preventative Medicine, puts it: “Loneliness, anxiety, depression, stress, and other emotional struggles have been closely linked with physical health impacts.
 But in this era of constant struggle and deaths of despair, we have few tools ready to take on the sheer volume of pain in America today.”

-Netflix’s new documentary, The Social Dilemma delves into the impact of predatory social tools.
+We’ve all heard about the impact of predatory social tools.
 But what about social tools for good?
 How could we build something like that?

 That’s where online peer support comes in.